gitlabhq/gitlab-runner/docs/commands/README.md

 - On Windows systems use the elevated command prompt.
   Run an `Administrator` command prompt.
   The simplest way is to write `Command Prompt` in the Windows search field, right click and select `Run as administrator`.
-You will be asked to confirm that you want to execute the elevated command prompt.
+You are asked to confirm that you want to execute the elevated command prompt.